kofigumbs/coding/content/error-messages/type-errors.md

 ---

-Elm knows all all of the types in our program, so it checks that everything matches up before it puts anything on the screen.
+Elm knows all of the types in our program, so it checks that everything matches up before it puts anything on the screen.
 Also, Elm's error messages are state-of-the-art, so you'll never see `#N/A __TODO__`.